 Twitter Tips for Travel Bloggers

-There are so many different ways how to use Twitter.
+There are so many different ways how to use Twitter as a travel blogger.

 There is one and also the most important tip I could give you: